Passenger Assistance At Malaga Airport

-This area is extremely busy and quite stressful with people queuing for security, people arriving at the terminal, people at the cafes and asking for help.
-There was also queue at the Information Point where you need to confirm you are at the airport ready for your assistance.
+This area is extremely busy and quite stressful with people queuing for security, people arriving at the terminal, people at the cafes and people asking for help.
+There was also a long queue at the Information Point where you need to confirm that you are at the airport ready for your assistance.

 A few comments that people have had to say about the service..

 “We have always had assistance at Malaga airport they have always been helpful and friendly x”

 “Used T2 this week excellent treatment well done managed to get buggy as 3 of us needed assistance”

 “My mother had pre-booked Assistance for her flight yesterday and it was a treat everything went well.
 A Big Thank You”

 Whilst there, we also asked about kids with Autism & Aspergers and she said, of course, they can assist with this too.
 The problems come when passengers haven’t booked this Free Service or if they haven´t booked the correct service.

 - You must book within 7 days but definitely 48 hours before your flight.